rhappdev/custom-jenkins-image/README.md

 ### Store Credentials in Jenkins

-To follow the best practises, don’t store the credentials in the Jenkinsfile, always try to retrieve the credentials from Jenkins.
+To follow the best practises, don’t store the credentials in the Jenkinsfile, always try to retrieve the credentials from Jenkins. i.e. manually add them in Jenkins once deployed.

 1. Create a username with password credential
 2. Username: ```openshift```